 Land buying and selling is a lucrative business that yields high returns.
 In 1991, a parcel of land measuring 50 X 100 meters cost around Kes 15,000 – 40,000 in areas surrounding Nairobi.
 The same piece of land has skyrocketed to as high as Kes 500,000 depending on the location the property is situated.
 Devolution has also made land a hot business since government infrastructure and service delivery is now evenly distributed (e.g. some of the most vital government activities that were centralized are now done in other cities.)
 County governments have also created many business opportunities and any land owner in any region has seen an increase in their land’s value.
 You can buy land and wait for the value to rise (probably after 3 – 5 years) which can earn you over 500% profit.
 It is a wise investment compared to keeping your money in the bank and waiting to receive between 3 – 15% interest.

 Ever since the Chinese opened their market gates to Kenya and other African countries, importation has been a hot-cake business for those with money.
 Thousands of business people are flocking China to buy products (which are very cheap compared to products from many foreign countries) and shipping them back home to sell.
 With China, you can export almost anything to Kenya and make a kill out of it.
-Some of the things from China that are selling big in Kenya include mobile phones, electronics, clothing, jewelry, and spares.
+Some of the things from China that are selling big in Kenya include mobile phones, electronics, clothing, jewelry, beauty products, and spares.